 Enhancing Perinatal and Pediatric Health Care

-We support integrated perinatal and pediatric care, screening and referral with community connections and group-based care and education.
+We support integrated perinatal and pediatric care behavioral and mental health care, screening and referral with community connections and group-based care and education.

 Strengthening Support During Pregnancy and Early Parenting

-We support efforts to strengthen the reach of parenting education, home visitation and peer support programs and community-driven efforts to reduce social isolation and strengthen caregiver-child relationships.
+We support efforts to expand the reach of parenting education, home visitation and peer support programs and community-driven efforts to reduce social isolation and strengthen caregiver-child relationships.